stratapp-ai/stratapp-ai.github.io/pricing.md

 ---
 {:.font-weight-bold}

-# 10 apps in 1 for org-wide collaboration and radical transparency on both strategy execution and day to day work
+# 10 apps in 1 delivering seamless collaboration and radical transparency on both strategy execution and day to day work

-##### affordable pricing, so you can achieve genuine org-wide engagement
+##### affordable pricing, so you can empower everyone you need to